 Some people simply relax all their muscles for a few moments, close their eyes, breathe deeply, and visualize a pleasant scene.
 Some people use meditation skills they've learned through fitness classes or yoga.
 Or other people alternate muscular tightening with muscular relaxing, breathing deeply as they move through muscle groups from toe to head.
 Some people even use self-hypnosis.

 Explore a variety of relaxation methods until you identify one that works for you.
 It's an excellent skill that will help you avoid brain drain, persevere through the test, and go the distance.

 A critical part of the athlete's preparation is diet, nutrition, and sleep.
 Research shows that these factors are just as important to healthy brains as they are to healthy bodies.
 Are you nutritionally sound?
 While fast food is convenient, it's not the diet a runner chooses before a marathon.
 Eat healthy, especially a few days before the test.
 Make sure your diet includes foods designed for physical and mental stamina.
 Get plenty of rest, too, so you won't be fatigued at test-time.

 Ready to run?
 Make sure you dress for the test.
 Wear clothing that's comfortable, with a healthy snack or two in your pocket or purse, if allowed.
 When test breaks are given, take a real break.
 Stretch and breathe deeply.
 Clear your mind, and take a brisk walk back and forth.
 Drink water, and eat a healthy snack if you can.

-on’t forget to visualize your goal.
-Just like the marathoner keeps the focus on the finish line, GED test candidates will want to keep an eye on the diploma.
+Don't forget to visualize your goal.
+Just like the marathoner keeps the focus on the finish line, GED test candidates will want to keep an eye on the certificate.
 Visualizing success is an important motivator, during study time and at test time.